pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/sortOrLimit.md

 means that the engine will need to scan all the data in the `userAttributes` table and then apply the filter.

-The reason why the filter is not pushed down is that the `limit` operation must be applied before the filter in order to do not break the semantics, which in this case are saying that we want the 10 rows of the `userAttributes` table without considering their `deviceOS` value.
+The reason why the filter is not pushed down is that the `limit` operation must be applied before the filter in order to not break the semantics, which in this case are saying that we want 10 rows of the `userAttributes` table without considering their `deviceOS` value.

-In case where you actually want to apply the filter before the `limit`, you can specify the where clause in the subquery.
+In cases where you actually want to apply the filter before the `limit`, you can specify the where clause in the subquery.
 For example:

 ```sql